halinakryvanos/Thor/README.md

 Thor uses advanced artificial intelligence and computer vision technologies to recognize 32 joints using a smartphone and track all basic human movements, as well as determine the user's body position in real time and with high accuracy.
 This is a key difference from the traditional Move to Earn concept, which focuses solely on running.

-### Artificial intelligence technologies in Tor recognize movements using:
+### Artificial intelligence technologies in Thor recognize movements using:

 _1. Recognition and tracking of the main points of the limbs;_